 As I took my taste test bite, I can feel the crisp edge cracking, cheese stretching, corn popping sweetly, and I couldn’t help but wonder:

 Maybe pizza was never about Italy versus the world.
 Maybe pizza is simply about possibility.
-And in that sense, this viral rice paper pizza isn’t a betrayal of tradition.
-It’s evolution.
+And in that sense, this viral rice paper pizza isn’t a betrayal of tradition, it's evolution.

 Disclaimer: This blog is for informational and entertainment purposes only.
 While I share personal experiences and recipes, I am not providing medical or nutritional advice.
 Please consult a qualified healthcare professional for specific dietary or health concerns.
 Results may vary, and readers are responsible for their own kitchen safety and ingredient choices.